cj-hilder/ble-hr-tool/README.md

 Changes in the score during a session can be used to detect ANS fatigue and may be useful as a cue to stop for the day.
 This applies if you have achieved a stable score which then declines during the session or over the day.

-Polar and most other sports watches (as opposed to the Polar H10 chest strap) report rolling-averaged HR rather than beat-to-beat intervals, which will produce a zero resonance score regardless of actual resonance.
-The H10 is strongly recommended for this feature.
+Polar and most other sports watches (as opposed to the Polar H10 chest strap and most other chest straps) report rolling-averaged HR rather than beat-to-beat intervals, which will not give a resonance score.

 ### Finding your personal resonance frequency